practicalli/clojure/testing/test-runners/index.md

 Regularly running some or all of the tests in a project checks the design decisions made so far have not regressed by additional development.

-Test runners are highly recommeded step as part of continuous integration and should be used in conjunction with a CI Server for every project.
+Test runners are highly recommended step as part of continuous integration and should be used in conjunction with a CI Server for every project.

 > #### Hint::All code should compile
 > All the code in the project should be correct Clojure code and compiled unless commented with `;;`, a `(comment ,,,)` blocks or prefixed with the `#_` reader macro.
 If code is know not to be correct, `;;` comment is recommended comment approach.